thesolelane/Wallet-Buddhi-Dapp/replit.md

 ## Overview
 Wallet Buddhi is a tiered wallet protection system for Solana that detects spam tokens and malicious transactions.
 It provides three tiers of service: Basic (free local classification), Pro (Deep3 Labs AI integration), and Pro+ (arbitrage bots).

+**$CATH Token Integration:** Users can access Pro/Pro+ tiers by holding $CATH tokens (50 for Pro, 100 for Pro+) OR paying monthly subscription fees.
+The $0.99/month base fee is waived when $CATH holdings are worth ≥ 0.1 SOL.

 ## Project Status
 **MVP Complete** - All core features implemented and functional